LaGSdeKarlHeinz/LPCamera/README.md

 - **Two-Way Communication:**  The LPC is controlled from the GSC

-- **Recording Control:** 8-hour operation with 45-minute video recording and transmission, in normal conditions
+- **Autonomy:** 8-hour operation with 45-minute video recording and transmission, in normal conditions

 For full details, refer to project documentation (not yet written) or contact the team.